Digital Storytelling with the iPad: Creating Book Trailers

 The last thing I had to figure out was how to get their work off of the iPads.
 I did not want to take all 14 home with me again to use the Internet to send them off (iMovie lets you export to YouTube, Facebook, Vimeo, and CnnIReport) so I was left with the options of sending to the Camera Roll or to iTunes.
 I could not figure out how to use iTunes to this end, so I saved their movies to the iPads’ camera rolls, and then connected them to my Mac one at a time—I used iPhoto to move the files onto my desktop.
 They were in .mov format, which can be played on Mac or PC with Quicktime.

 We ended up having a showing a week later and the students seemed to enjoy seeing their projects on the “big screen.”
 My coworker had them fill out a sheet as they watched where they would write what the most effective and least effective technique used in each.
-I thought this was cumbersome for what were, on average, thirty second trailers.
-Your mileage may vary.
+This may be a bit cumbersome for 30 second videos, but some kind of reflective component is important.